 Corporate Social Responsibility According to Iran’s Law System

-In order to achieve a general transparent precise vision of investment in Iran any investor has better know envisioned “legal obligations”.
+In our previous newsletters and our firm’s books dedicated to Investment Law, we humbly tried to describe investors’ advantages and rights considering Iranian law system.
+In order to achieve a general transparent precise vision of investment in Iran any investor has better known envisioned “legal obligations”.

 2. Labour-related Obligations